Blog by Railsware

 1. Do your research

 Learn all that you can about the prospective customer before the scheduled demo.
-Ideally, you should ask them to fill out a short survey a few days in advance (we use Google Forms or Typeform).
+Ideally, you should ask them to fill out a short survey a few days in advance (we use Google Forms, Typeform, or even Typeform alternatives).
 You might include questions like:

 Regardless, you can’t count on a survey to give you a well-rounded picture of the prospect’s needs.
 Sometimes, they might not even fill it out (although you can always follow up via email before the call).